 - Because Jesus died for us, our sins can be forgiven.

 - The Bible calls this a gift (forgiveness and the opportunity to have a relationship with God).

-We Accept (Bring both hands together outstretched in front, as at the very beginning.)
+We Accept (Bring both hands together outstretched in front, as at the beginning.)

-- You can do this by praying and telling God that you believe and that you want His forgiveness.
+- You can do this by praying and telling God you believe and you want His forgiveness.

-Of course, as you are doing the motions that go with the 10 words, have the child(ren) join you!
-It is memorable and easy, and at the very least ought to plant the seeds of understanding in their minds.
+As you’re doing the motions that go with the 10 words, have the child(ren) join you.
+This approach is memorable and easy.
+And at the very least, it will plant the seeds of understanding in young minds.